awsdocs/incident-manager-user-guide/doc_source/what-is-incident-manager.md

 There is a charge to use Incident Manager\.
 For more information, see [AWS Systems Manager pricing](http://aws.amazon.com/systems-manager/pricing/)\.

-Other AWS services, AWS content and third\-party content made available in connection with this Service may be subject to separate charges and governed by additional terms\.
+Other AWS services, AWS content and third\-party content made available in connection with this service may be subject to separate charges and governed by additional terms\.